maxmind/GeoIP2-java/README.md

 We recommend reusing the `DatabaseReader` object rather than creating a new one for each lookup.
 The creation of this object is relatively expensive as it must read in metadata for the file.
+It is safe to share the object across threads.

 See the API documentation for more details.